• O

 Most of what you do in the Navy Reserve is considered training.
 The basic Navy Reserve commitment involves training a minimum of one weekend a month (referred to as drilling) and two weeks a year (referred to as Annual Training) - or the equivalent of that.

-Information Systems Technicians in the Navy Reserve serve in an Enlisted role.
-Before receiving the ongoing professional training that comes with the job, initial training requirements must be met.
+Nurses in the Navy Reserve serve in an Officer role.
+Before receiving the ongoing professional training that comes with this job, initial training requirements must first be met.

 Compare Navy Careers

-See how a career as an Information Systems Technician compares to other Navy jobs.
+See how a career as a Navy Nurse compares to other Navy jobs.

 Compare roles, pay and requirements for each job now.
 Read Less